Politics of New Jersey: Federal representation

-New Jersey's two United States Senators are Democrats Bob Menendez and Cory Booker, serving since 2006 and 2013, respectively.
+New Jersey's two United States senators are Democrats Cory Booker and Andy Kim, serving since 2013 and 2025, respectively.

 New Jersey is part of the United States District Court for the District of New Jersey in the federal judiciary.
 The district's cases are appealed to the Philadelphia-based United States Court of Appeals for the Third Circuit.

 Issues

 The most contentious recent issue in New Jersey has been the conflict between the state government and public-sector unions.
 The unions, allied with the Democratic Party, believed that their workers were entitled to pensions and healthcare which had been promised to them in the past.
 Moderate Democrats and Republicans believed that the state could no longer afford to pay for benefits it had promised public workers in the past.

 Property taxes are also an issue, since the state has the nation's highest property tax.
-New Jersey is a densely-populated, high-income, high-cost-of-living state, with more money needed for infrastructure and transportation, and it does not allow counties and municipalities to impose local income or sales taxes.
+New Jersey is a densely populated, high-income, high-cost-of-living state, with more money needed for infrastructure and transportation, and it does not allow counties and municipalities to impose local income or sales taxes.
 Property taxes fund local government, schools and county expenses, making lowering it difficult.

 Legalized gambling is also an issue.
 In 2011, Governor Chris Christie and Senate President Steve Sweeney promised to limit gambling to Atlantic City for "at least five years" to protect the struggling tourist destination from intrastate competition.
 Developers are pressuring the legislature to allow gambling in other parts of the state, such as the Meadowlands.
 New Jersey challenged the Professional and Amateur Sports Protection Act (PASPA) in 2014, which had grandfathered Nevada's federal statutory monopoly on legal sports betting.
 The Supreme Court overturned the appellate-court decision, removing the final barrier to New Jersey sports betting on May 14, 2018.
 Justice Samuel Alito wrote the opinion supporting New Jersey's assertion that the PASPA infringed on the state's Tenth Amendment rights in Murphy vs. Collegiate Athletic Association.
 The state quickly moved to capitalize on the ruling and allow sports betting at state-sanctioned sportsbooks at the Meadowlands Racetrack.